harmony-one/h/progress/rikako-hatoya.md

+2026-04-03 Fri: New results for batch testing with 20 parallel instances for copy-trading came in, showed inaccurate way of collecting top-wallets candidate.
+Planning of switching rewards calculation to use accrued-fees instead of realized-fees, addition to same PR plan as fee integrity investigation.

 2026-04-02 Thu: Started investigating data integrity.
 Looking into fee calculation.

 2026-04-01 Wed: Testing of RV calculation using real swap data from database.
 Pushed new commits to existing RV-calculation PR, addressing new feedback.